Management of bile duct injuries - Endoscopic approach

 When extraluminal rendezvous procedures are performed by experts, technical success in bile duct reconstruction can reach up to 100%, with a 5-year clinical success rate of 45-68%.
 Predictive factors for failure are hilar injuries, length of defect/loss of substance, vascular injury, and chronic lesions.

-No pdf This lesson has no pdf
+This lesson has no pdf